andychoi1997/OSSLab_final_21600744/README.md

 This game takes a console input/output based approach on displaying objects and controlling the game.

 # Why is this project useful?
-이 프로젝트가 유용한 이유는 리눅스 환경에서 사용하지 못하는 기능을 함수로 구현하여 사용하였다.
+The reason why this project is useful is that you can study keystroke functions that can replace header file functions that are only available in Windows environments.
+The game starts when the rubber key is entered.

 # How do I get started?
-1.turn on raspberry pi and log in your terminal.
+1. turn on raspberry pi and log in your terminal.
 2. clone this repository. under your any directory.
-3.
+3. run the makefile.
-4. when you execute the file, you can use it according to instruction
+4. run the executable and play when the game start.

 # Where can I get more help, if I need it?
 You can get help by Google, or email me by sending message to "21600744@handong.edu"

+# URL for presentation Video(Youtube)